AIChubar/GPTJRPG/README.md

    pip install --upgrade openai
    ```
 4. Set up your OpenAI API account - [OpenAI Platform](https://platform.openai.com/auth/login) and add funds to a credit balance.
-5. Set up an API key in your OpenAI API account profile - [`User settings - OpenAI API`](https://platform.openai.com/settings/profile?tab=api-keys).
+5. Set up an API key in your OpenAI API account profile - [User settings - OpenAI API](https://platform.openai.com/settings/profile?tab=api-keys).
-6. Add a new Windows Environment System Variable, with the Variable name 'OPENAI_API_KEY' and set a Variable value to your OpenAI API key.
+6. Add a new Windows Environment System Variable, with the Variable name `OPENAI_API_KEY` and set a Variable value to your OpenAI API key.

-After that, you will be able to generate a new Game World both from the game Main Menu or by running a python script `run.py` from `...\GPT_JRPG_BUILD\GPT JRPG_Data\StreamingAssets\API` folder:
+After that, you will be able to generate a new Game World both from the game Main Menu or by running a python script `run.py` from `...\GPT_JRPG_BUILD\GPT JRPG_Data\StreamingAssets\API` extracted game folder:
 ```
    python3 run.py
 ```